-CPT 266

-Networks II
+CPT 266 Networks II

-3 class hrs., 0 lab hrs., 15 wks., (3 cr) This course builds on the foundation established with CPT 235 Networks I and prepares the student for a more in-depth knowledge of network communication, protocols such as TCP/IP and peripherals such as Servers, Bridges and Routers.
+3 class hrs., 0 lab hrs., 15 wks., (3 cr) This course builds on the foundation established with CPT 235 Networks I and prepares the student for a more in-depth knowledge of network communication, protocols such as TCP/IP and peripherals.
 Students will design a network, install server software, create domains, workgroups, users and trusts.
 Students will also create and apply user rights, privileges, file and print sharing and services.
 Server and data security will also be introduced.